Skip to content

 How to hedge forex positions

-Hedging your forex positions is a common way of offsetting the risk of price fluctuations and reducing unwanted exposure to currencies from other positions.
-Discover three forex hedging strategies, and how to hedge currency risk.
+Hedging forex positions is a common way to offset the risk of price fluctuations and reduce unwanted exposure to currencies from other positions.
+Discover three FX hedging strategies and learn how to hedge currency risk with us.

-Hedging itself is the process of buying or selling financial instruments to offset or balance your current positions, and in doing so reduce the risk of your exposure.
-Most traders and investors will seek to find ways to limit the potential risk attached to the exposure, and hedging is just one strategy that they can use.
+It’s the process of buying or selling financial instruments to offset or balance current positions to reduce the risk of exposure.
+Most traders and investors will find ways to limit the potential risk attached to the exposure, and hedging is just one strategy they can use.

-A trader might opt to hedge forex as a method of protecting themselves against exchange rate fluctuations.
-While there is no sure-fire way to remove risk entirely, the benefit of using a hedging strategy is that it can help mitigate the loss or limit it to a known amount.
+You might hedge forex to protect yourself against exchange rate fluctuations.
+While there’s no sure-fire way to remove risk entirely, the benefit of using a hedging strategy is that it can help mitigate loss – or limit it to a known amount.

 Currency hedging is slightly different to hedging other markets, as the forex market itself is inherently volatile.
-While some forex traders might decide against hedging their forex positions – believing that volatility is just part and parcel of trading FX – it boils down to how much currency risk you are willing to accept.
+While some forex traders might decide against hedging their forex positions – believing that volatility is just part of trading FX – it boils down to how much currency risk you’re willing to accept.

-There are a vast range of risk management strategies that forex traders can implement to take control of their potential loss, and hedging is among the most popular.
-Common strategies include simple forex hedging, or more complex systems involving multiple currencies and financial derivatives, such as options.
+There’s a vast range of risk management strategies that forex traders can implement to take control of their potential losses, and hedging is among the most popular.
+Common hedging strategies include simple forex hedging, or more complex systems involving multiple currencies and financial derivatives, such as options.

-A simple forex hedging strategy involves opening the opposing position to a current trade.
-For example, if you already had a long position on a currency pair, you might choose to open a short position on the same currency pair – this is known as a direct hedge.
+One forex hedging strategy is called the perfect hedge, also known as a simple forex hedging strategy.
+It involves opening the opposing position to a current trade.
+For example, if you already had a long position on a currency pair like EUR/USD, you might choose to open a short position on the same currency pair.

-Though the net profit of a direct hedge is zero, you would keep your original position on the market ready for when the trend reverses.
+Though the net profit of a direct hedge like this is zero, you’d keep your original position on the market ready for when the trend reverses.
 If you didn’t hedge the position, closing your trade would mean accepting any loss, but if you decided to hedge, it would enable you to make money with a second trade as the market moves against your first.

-Some providers do not offer the opportunity for direct hedges, and would simply net off the two positions.
-With IG, the force-open option on our platform enables you to trade in the opposite direction from your initial trade, keeping both positions on the market.
+Some providers don’t offer the opportunity for direct hedges and would simply net off the two positions.
+With us, the force-open option on our platform enables you to trade in the opposite direction from your initial trade, keeping both positions on the market.

 Multiple currencies hedging strategy